google/dart-neats/typed_sql/doc/01_schema.md

 These types are allowed to be nullable and non-nullable.
 When fields are non-nullable in the Dart _model class_ the SQL table will have a `NOT NULL` constraint.
-For details on [CustomDataType] see relevant documentation.
+For details on [CustomDataType] see [Custom data types] documentation.

 > [!NOTE]
 > These model classes are intended to be data classes, they may not have